bozsahin/ccglab-grammars/README.md

 Other files are auxiliary.

-These grammars will be separated from ccglab source code soon for easier update.
+These grammars are separated from ccglab source code for easier update.

 -Cem Bozsahin